 The reason?
 The risk of a breach reaches moderate levels at the one-week mark, and becomes high when a vulnerability remains in a critical system for a month or longer, according to the study.

 Here again an integrated cloud-based platform for automated inventory management edges out a heterogeneous smorgasbord of point products, each focused narrowly on a specific type of IT asset.

 The cloud option collects a complete set of IT and security data, providing a holistic view of each asset.
 It keeps these detailed snapshots in its central repository, and updates them around-the-clock via scanners and agents.

 Because the asset inventory system is hosted and maintained by the vendor, customers can scale their usage as much as required without worrying about provisioning hardware and deploying software on premises.

 Organizations can query this scalable, global and extensive inventory and obtain answers and a clear picture of their security and compliance posture in seconds.

-Next week, we’ll close out this blog series with a discussion of two other important elements in automated IT asset inventorying: asset criticality rankings; and dashboarding and reporting.
+Next week, we’ll discuss two other important elements in automated IT asset inventorying: asset criticality rankings; and dashboarding and reporting.

 Start a free trial of Qualys AssetView, the cloud-based asset inventory service that provides visibility and actionable data on global IT assets within your organization.